raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 ## Server configuration

-Plug the SD card into the server Raspberry Pi and then boot the server.
-Before you do anything else, make sure you have run `sudo raspi-config` and expanded the root filesystem to take up the entire SD card.
+Plug the SD card into the server Raspberry Pi, and then boot the server.
+Before you do anything else, make sure you have run `sudo raspi-config` and expanded the root file system to take up the entire SD card.

-The client Raspberry Pi will need a root filesystem to boot off, so before we do anything else on the server, make a full copy of its filesystem and put it in a directory called `/nfs/client1`:
+The client Raspberry Pi will need a root file system to boot off, so before you do anything else on the server, make a full copy of its file system and put it in a directory called `/nfs/client1`:

 ```bash
 sudo mkdir -p /nfs/client1